qserena/09-add-dark-light-mode-to-reactfacts-site/README.md

 Function `setDarkMode` is located in App but passed as a prop down to Navbar component where it is called from an onClick event on the toggle switch.
 In this way the state is set from the child component.

-Then darkMode in passed as a prop down to both Navbar and Main components to set the mode.
+Then darkMode in passed as a prop down to both Navbar and Main components to really set the mode with help of CSS.